gautamraj/gautamraj.github.io/content/posts/profiling/java-memory-leaks.md

 This tells us that `byte[]`, `ConcurrentHashMap$Node`, and `String` take up most of our heap, but it doesn't tell us where they're coming from.
 The `ConcurrentHashMap$Node` is the only interesting piece of information we can really gather from this.
+You can potentially combine this information with a suspected git commit to narrow down the source of the leak.

 ## Full Heap dump

-Another option is to take a full heap dump.
+The most expensive option is to take a full heap dump.
 This lets us look inside of memory and understand which objects are retaining the most amount of space.
 We can also trace the objects back to their GC roots to understand what is holding onto the memory.

 We can take a heap dump using:
 ```shell
 jcmd <pid> GC.heap_dump
 ```

-In our example we get a ~100MB file.
-I've intentionally set the max heap size to 128MB to limit the size of this heap dump.
+This will force a full GC and return only non-live objects.
+Running our example for 60 seconds we get a ~100MB file.
+Note that I've intentionally set the max heap size to 128MB to limit the size of this heap dump - in practice heap dumps can be much larger.

 (NOTE: The following screenshots are from YourKit but you can also use jvisualvm.)